 So, to sum up:

 You need a plan, the right methods, motivation, tips and techniques against problems, tools against the time wasters and one goal: to do the work quickly and well.
-Aristolo's thesis guide will help you finish your bachelor’s thesis in 31 days and receive a grade of a 1 before the decimal point.
+Aristolo's thesis guide will help you finish your bachelor’s thesis in 31 days and receive a top grade.

 Good luck writing your text!